Review of the Discover it® Student Cash Back

 - As a statement credit to reduce your balance

 - Directly into a bank account of your choice

 - As a charitable donation

 - Pay with rewards at select retailers, like Amazon.com

-We recommend always using one of the first 4 options above, and avoiding number 5.
-The gift card option will offer a bonus on your redemptions, so use it first whenever possible.
+We recommend always using one of the first four options, and avoiding number five.
+The gift card option will offer a $5 bonus on your redemptions, at least, so use it first whenever possible.

 Statement credits and direct deposits are both easy ways to redeem your cash back.
 A statement credit will lower your card’s account balance, while a direct deposit will be sent to your bank account.

 - Good Grade Reward: Discover will give you a $20 statement credit reward for every year that you get a 3.0 GPA or higher, for up to five years.